Multi-wavelength radiation models for low-luminosity GRBs, and the implications for UHECRs: Summary and conclusions

 \subsubsection{Acknowledgments}

 This work has been supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant No. 646623).
 The work was supported by the International Helmholtz-Weizmann Research School for Multimessenger Astronomy, largely funded through the Initiative and Networking Fund of the Helmholtz Association. \v ZB acknowledges the support of the Deutscher Akademischer Austauschdienst (DAAD) scholarship programme.
 This work was conducted in the context of the CTA Consortium.
 We use CTA instrument response functions, provided by the CTA Consortium and Observatory (version \textit{prod3b-v2}).
 (See~\url{http://www.cta-observatory.org/science/cta-performance/}.)
-We would also like to thank the CTA Consortium, for providing an initial review of the manuscript.
-We thank Anatoli Fedynitch for useful comments and discussion.
+We would also like to thank the CTA Consortium, for providing an initial review of the manuscript, as well as Anatoli Fedynitch and Filip Samuelsson for useful comments and discussion.